xavierpok/tp/docs/UserGuide.md

 * Updates the last modified time of the given contact to the current time when executed.

 Example :
-* `clearschedule 1` removes both the name and time of schedule associated with the 1st contact.
+* `clearschedule 1` removes both the name and date & time of schedule associated with the 1st contact.

 ### Adding a note to a specific contact : `note`